Corridor (comics)

 Corridor is an Indian graphic novel, written and illustrated by Sarnath Banerjee, set in contemporary Delhi.
 A shop owner by the name of Jehangir Rangoonwalla interacts with other residents of Delhi visiting his shop.

 Plot summary

 In the heart of Lutyens' Delhi sits Jehangir Rangoonwalla, enlightened dispenser of tea, wisdom and second-hand books.
 Among his customers are Brighu, a postmodern Ibn Batuta looking for obscure collectibles and a love life; Digital Dutta who lives mostly in his head, torn between Karl Marx and an H-1B visa; and the newly married Shintu, looking for the ultimate aphrodisiac in the seedy by-lanes of old Delhi.
 Played out in the corridors of Connaught Place and Calcutta, the story captures the alienation and fragmented reality of urban life through an imaginative alchemy of text and image.

+Opening with narration from Brighu, Sarnath Banerjee takes the reader through a snapshot of the lives of multiple people living in Delhi all searching for a perfect solution for an issue they are trying to solve.
+Jehangir Rangoonwalla has already had his moment of enlightenment and has taken it upon himself to share with other characters that visit him throughout the book.
+As Brighu covers the stories of the other characters and returns to himself, he describes how his girlfriend Kali finally decided to leave him.
+He comes to the conclusion that meetings between people must be cosmic accidents that don’t happen often but special things must have happened when they do.